cguttweb/nuxt-portfolio-blog/content/posts/keyboard-events.md

 date: 2021-06-05T18:39:58.266Z
 description: info on keyboard events and key values
 ---
+A quick post on keyboard events.
 There are 3 keyboard events:

 * `keyup` - this event activates when lifting off a key
 * `keydown` - this event is called when you hit any key